-- Governance and Reporting: sets forth expectations for the school governing board's compliance with governance-related laws and the board's own bylaws and policies - Students and Employees: measures charter school compliance with a variety of laws related to students and employees, including the rights of students and employees, as well as operational requirements such as teacher licensing and background checks - School Environment: addresses the additional school community compliance requirements imposed on charter schools, such as those protecting health and safety of students and those protecting student and staff privacy and data - School Culture: evaluates the systems and structures that are in place to support students inside and outside the classroom, both academically and behaviorally, including services to support the whole child.
+- 3. Organizational Performance.
+The organizational performance standards include, at a minimum, indicators, measures, and metrics that allows the authorizer to evaluate the school's operational and governance performance and compliance, including: - Education Program: evaluates the school's adherence to the material terms of its proposed education program, captures certain aspects of an education program that are required by law, and assesses the extent to which the school implements its educational program with fidelity, including examination of the effectiveness of instruction and assessment and service to students with disabilities, bilingual students and English learners - Governance and Reporting: sets forth expectations for the school governing board's compliance with governance-related laws, the board's own bylaws and policies, and assesses the board's commitment to student achievement - Students and Employees: measures charter school compliance with a variety of laws related to students and employees, including the rights of students and employees, as well as operational requirements such as teacher licensing and background checks - School Environment: addresses the additional school community compliance requirements imposed on charter schools, such as those protecting health and safety of students and those protecting student and staff privacy and data - School Culture: evaluates the systems and structures that are in place to support students inside and outside the classroom, both academically and behaviorally, including services to support the whole child.
 Additionally, this area addresses family and community involvement that supports school culture and a quality education for all students